Trump finally reacts to alarming red blotches on his hands

 “Yeah, what happened the other day?
 You didn’t see the photos?
 Coming out of Trump Tower?”
 Mr Meredith said.

-Mr Trump claimed not to have seen the photos, saying that “nothing” was wrong with his hand.
+Mr Trump claimed not to have seen the photos, saying that “nothing” was wrong with his hands.

 The marks on Mr Trump’s hand were caught by news photographers and bystanders, with late-night host Jimmy Kimmel calling it a “viral moment that was embarrassing even for him,” adding that the marks are a “common symptom of syphilis,” HuffPost noted.